Open bolt: Disadvantages

-Firstly, the bolt retention mechanism may fail, resulting in a spontaneous discharge (i.e. without prior trigger input), with potentially dangerous consequences.
-Some simple submachine gun designs, such as the Sten, can discharge spontaneously when dropped onto a hard surface --even when uncocked-- as the collision can jolt the bolt backward far enough that on returning it will pick up a round from the magazine, chamber it and fire it; the risk is intrinsic to hand-held open-bolt guns unless safety features are included in the design.
+Firstly, the bolt retention mechanism may fail, resulting in a spontaneous discharge (i.e., without prior trigger input), with potentially dangerous consequences.
+Some simple submachine gun designs, such as the Sten, can discharge spontaneously when dropped onto a hard surface – even when uncocked – as the collision can jolt the bolt backward far enough that on returning it will pick up a round from the magazine, chamber it and fire it; the risk is intrinsic to hand-held open-bolt guns unless safety features are included in the design.

 Another shortcoming of the open-bolt principle is that there is a brief delay between the trigger-pull and the firing of the cartridge because the (rather inert) bolt has to move forward a significant distance between the two events.
-Since after the first shot an open-bolt firearm operates effectively indistinguishable from a closed-bolt firearm, this latency problem is generally less of a concern in full automatic fire and mostly applies to semi-automatic mode.
-The issue was most problematic in the use of forward-firing open-bolt machine guns and autocannon in (tractor configuration single-engine) fighters during the piston engine era.
-Given the highly dynamic nature of aerial combat the aforementioned intrinsic firing delay of open-bolt guns is particularly undesirable.
-The inertia and latency inherent to the open bolt design negatively affected predictability and control to the extent that open-bolt designs could not be synchronized to fire through the propeller blades without extensive modification.
+Since after the first shot an open-bolt firearm operates effectively indistinguishably from a closed-bolt firearm, this latency problem is generally less of a concern in full automatic fire and mostly applies to semi-automatic mode.
+The issue was most problematic in the use of forward-firing open-bolt machine guns and autocannons in (tractor configuration single-engine) fighters during the piston engine era.
+Given the highly dynamic nature of aerial combat, the aforementioned intrinsic firing delay of open-bolt guns is particularly undesirable.
+The inertia and latency inherent to the open bolt design negatively affects predictability and control and makes fitting open-bolt designs with synchronization gear to fire through the propeller blades difficult and often requiring extensive modification (but not impossible).

 Furthermore, with unlocked simple blowback action designs, calibers over 9×19mm Parabellum become increasingly less practical because of the need for correspondingly heavier bolts as the chamber pressure increases.
 In simple blowback open-bolt designs, even in such relatively low-power calibers, the movement of the heavy bolt mass within the gun negatively affects aim and accuracy in two ways: